 After a few weeks of touring, I returned to the Chief Rabbi and asked him what I should do regarding the second day of Yom Tov, seeing that I was a tourist.

-The Rav answered with a smile: 'Decide right now to bring your family here and to build a factory in the Land.
-Then, you can keep one day of Yom Tov already this Passover, like all inhabitants of Eretz Yisrael.'
+The Rav answered me with a smile.
+“Decide now to bring your family here and build a factory in the Land.
+Then you can observe one day of Yom Tov already this Passover, like all residents of Eretz Yisrael.”

-I took his answer jovially, and since the holiday was still a few weeks away, I decided to return at a later date and pose the question again, when it was more practical.
+I didn’t think Rav Kook’s response was a serious one.
+Since the holiday was still a few weeks away, I decided to return later on and pose the question again, when it would be more practical.

-I said to him: 'Excuse me, dear rabbi, I have thought about it at great length; but in the end, da’ati lachazor — my intention is to return to the Diaspora.
-How, then, can I celebrate like the residents of Eretz Yisrael?'
+I said to him, “I'm sorry, rabbi.
+I have given it much thought, but in the final analysis, da’ati la-hazor — my intention is to return to the Diaspora.
+How then can I celebrate like the residents of Eretz Yisrael?”